ResearchResearch projects, activities and opportunities

 Among the University of Verona’s strengths are its ability to keep up with cutting-edge research - both pure and applied - and the variety of disciplines involved such research.

 The university’s academic departments are essential research structures.
-There are four macro subject areas which house three departments in Humanities, three departments in Law and Economics, four departments in Life and Health Sciences, and two departments in Natural Sciences and Engineering.
+There are four macro subject areas which house three departments in Humanities, three departments in Law and Economics, four departments in Life and Health Sciences, and two departments in Sciences and Engineering.

 The University of Verona has obtained important awards for its research in all subject areas.
 Over the years we have achieved significant results on the national and international scene and have formed networks and agreements with many other institutions and the local community.
 If you want to collaborate with us, get in touch.